GoogleCloudPlatform/community/tutorials/serverless-grafana-with-iap/index.md

 Grafana requires a database for storing users, roles, data sources, and dashboards.
 Therefore, a Terraform script creates a Cloud SQL instance.
 For details, see the
 [`cloudsql.tf` Terraform script](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/serverless-grafana-with-iap/code/cloudsql.tf#L48).
 The password for the database user is placed in Secret Manager for secured access.
-This tutorial usse a MySQL micro instance because only a small amount of data is stored in MySQL.
+This tutorial uses a MySQL micro instance because only a small amount of data is stored in MySQL.

 The Cloud Run container is deployed using the Google Container Registry mirror of the Grafana container image and started.
 For details, see the